 Immune System-Related Bumps

-When the immune system is damaged or is otherwise compromised, skin cells do not constantly slough off as they ought to and small raised bumps might form on the elbows.
+When the immune system is damaged or is otherwise compromised, skin cells do not constantly slough off as they ought to and small red bumps might form on the elbows.
 The condition called psoriasis is not contagious and normally runs in families.
 Different triggers can set off an outbreak.
 Many people who carry the psoriasis gene establish outbreaks in the winter season or during especially demanding times in their lives.
 Other common scenarios that can activate psoriasis and the occurring red bumps include strep throat or an injury to the elbow, according to artplay-katok.ru.
 Some medications, particularly lithium used to treat bipolar affective disorder, can cause psoriasis outbreaks.

 Eczema is among the most common skin disorders that can provide with small red bumps on the elbows.
-According to Aetna InteliHealth, the skin problem can appear erratically at first and turn into a chronic condition.
+The skin problem can appear erratically at first and turn into a chronic condition.
 Irreversible color changes on your elbows, thick skin and scaling and dryness can result after years of outbreaks.
 Eczema is an inherited condition typically connected to various allergic reactions to substances such as gluten or pollen.
 Eczema frequently first appears in infants in between the ages of 18 months and 2 years.
 In older children and adults, the red bumps normally appear on the within the elbows.

 How to Prevent Small Raised Bumps on Elbows